 The coordinate system of an anechoic chamber has a different configuration than the standard coordinate system used in theory and in weather radar applications.
-In these configurations, an antenna is lying in the yz or xz plane.
-Therefore, the well-known definitions of copolarization and cross polarization, which were derived assuming the reference source lying in the xy plane, need to be properly extended to provide much more accurate analytical expressions to characterize copolarization and cross-polarization unit vectors.
+In these configurations, an antenna is lying in the y-z or x-z plane.
+Therefore, well-known definitions of co- and cross-polarization, which were derived assuming the reference source lying in the x-y plane, need to be properly extended to provide much more accurate analytical expressions to characterize co- and crosspolarization unit vectors.

-The newly developed definitions, as well as Ludwig's definitions, are applied to linearly polarized different practical antenna elements to clarify the cross-polarization definition and to discuss the proper definition for different applications.
-The cross-polarization levels of a wire and printed dipole, a rectangular microstrip patch, a pyramidal horn, and an OEWG have been used to illustrate Ludwig's definitions.
-In addition, dual-polarized 4×4 antenna array has been used for the same purpose.
+The newly developed definitions, as well as Ludwig's definitions, are applied to linearly polarized different practical antenna elements to clarify the cross-polarization definition, and to discuss the proper definition for different applications.
+The cross-polarization levels of a wire and printed dipole, rectangular microstrip patch, pyramidal horn, and open-ended rectangular wave guide have been used to illustrate Ludwig's definitions.
+In addition, dual-polarized 4x4 antenna array has been used for the same purpose.

 Although cross-polarization definitions are provided by Ludwig, there are no detailed mathematical derivations.
 Therefore, the antenna community is still confused when following the formulas presented by Ludwig.
-Primarily for educational purposes, another objective of this paper is to provide a detailed formulation of Ludwig's definitions of the copolarization and cross polarization using critical notes found in [7].
+Primarily for educational purposes, another objective of this paper is to provide a detailed formulation of Ludwig's definitions of the co- and cross-polarization using critical notes found in his paper [7].

-The rest of this paper is organized as follows.
-Ludwig's definitions of copolarization and cross polarization are reviewed in more detail in Section II.
-Next, Section III presents a detailed description of the relationship between the source current polarization and copolarization and cross-polarization components of the radiation pattern in the far-field region.
-In Section IV, the extended cross-polarization definitions of an antenna lying in the yz plane are presented taking into account the effect of mechanical elevation tilt.
-In Section V, the HFSS simulated and measured results of copolarization and crosspolarization components of different antennas are conducted for the purpose of verifying the definitions presented in this paper.
-Finally, Section VI summarizes all derived works and concludes this paper.
+The rest of this paper is organized as follows: Ludwig's definitions of co- and cross-polarization are reviewed in more detail in Section II.
+Next, Section III presents a detailed description of the relationship between the source current polarization and co- and cross-polarization components of the radiation pattern in the far field region.
+In Section IV, the extended cross-polarization definitions of an antenna lying in the y-z plane are presented taking into account the effect of mechanical elevation tilt.
+In Section V, the HFSS simulated and measured results of co- and cross-polarization components of different antennas are conducted for the purpose of verifying the definitions presented in the paper.
+Finally, Section VI summarizes all derived work and concludes the paper.